-Students will be required to submit to a random drug test and background screening after they are contingently accepted into the program.
+Students will be required to submit a random drug test, background screening, and physical exam after they are contingently accepted into the program.
+These must be completed with approved vendors and forms.

 Graduation Requirement:

 Before a degree is conferred, students must have: